MAgojam/forestploter/README.md

 devtools::install_github("adayim/forestploter")
 ```

-## Basic usage
+## Basic Usage

-The column names of the provided data will be used as the header.
-This
+The column names of the provided data will be used as the header of the
-is a basic example which shows you how to create a `forestplot`:
+plot.
+This is a basic example that demonstrates how to create a
+`forestplot`:

 ``` r
 library(grid)